UMWEDU/umw-commencement-sync/_pages/commencement-at-umw.md

 </ul>
 </li>
 </ul>
-For friends and family members who are not able to attend the ceremony in person, UMW’s commencement will be broadcast live in its entirety via the web for Graduate Commencement on May 10th and Undergraduate Commencement on May 11th.
-A link to the video page will be added to this commencement site on May 10th and 11th.
+For friends and family members who are not able to attend the ceremony in person, UMW’s commencement will be broadcast live in its entirety via the web for Graduate and Undergraduate Commencement on May 9th.
+A link to the video page will be added to this commencement site on May 9th.

 <strong>Seating is not reserved and will be available on a first-come, first-served basis.
 The field opens at 7:00 am.</strong>